aws-samples/aws-ambit-scenario-designer-ue4/docs/user-guide/docs-source/setup.md

 ### 3. Create AWS credentials for use with Ambit

-Ambit integrates with Amazon's cloud storage service, [Amazon Simple Storage Service (S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
-To enable this integration, you will need to provide AWS credentials that allow access to S3.
+Ambit integrates with Amazon's cloud storage service, [Amazon Simple Storage Service (Amazon S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
+To enable this integration, you will need to provide AWS credentials that allow access to Amazon S3.

 The easiest way to generate these credentials is to create a new AWS Identity Access & Management (IAM) user in your AWS account.
 [Follow this guide](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/credentials.html) to create a new IAM user having **AmazonS3FullAccess** permissions.